NoahZhang/EazyAOP/README.md

 # EazyAOP

   EazyAOP is a simple AOP implementation for Javascript.
+Reference https://github.com/raganwald/method-combinators.

 ## Use Case
   Simple aop component